“The ability to interact with and visualize billions of data elements in real-time is a transformative capability for our national security partners.”

 How OmniSci can be used to help the US Army achieve information dominance

 Today’s information environment poses a unique challenge to the warfighter.
-An avalanche of intelligence collect, across every discipline, contains actionable intelligence critical to mission success.
+An avalanche of intelligence collect, across every discipline, contains actionable data intelligence critical to mission success.
 Yet traditional analytics tools are too slow, bulky, and costly to glean these insights, or to quickly and accurately visualize it all For real-time situational awareness.

 Only OmniSci provides the SQL engine capable of exploiting this trove of data collected, and visualizing it all at the speed of thought.
-OmniSci gives analysts and leaders an interactive dashboard capable of ingesting and visualizing vast amounts of data from multiple sources.
+OmniSci gives public sector analysts and leaders an interactive dashboard capable of ingesting and visualizing vast amounts of data from multiple sources.
 They can toggle layers of data across a single geochart, to derive actionable intelligence and insights for mission success.

 Logistics is the single greatest determinant of operational readiness.
 DoD and DHS continually plan and execute port activities, establish distribution networks, and initiate military operations.
 Yet these operations are often performed in legacy, stove-pipe systems that don’t provide a true view of situational awareness.
-Because of these stovepipes, analysis is inefficient without trends to optimize placement of resources, and they are ineffective without predictive maintenance to prevent equipment, and mission, failure.
+Because of these stovepipes, analysis is inefficient without trends to optimize placement of resources, and they are ineffective without predictive analytics to prevent equipment, and mission, failure.

 Those who plan public infrastructure or environmental policy study how weather affects a place over time.
 The US Military needs to understand how hills, roads, and rivers will impact troop movements.
 Legacy BI and GIS solutions may draw maps for those scenarios, but they were designed before geolocation data was Big.
 They can’t cross-filter geo charts with time-series data at scale.

-OmniSci’s extreme analytics platform is a new type of “time machine” for researchers and planners who need to display data on a map, with the ability to quickly filter by different time periods.
+The OmniSci platform is a new type of “time machine” for researchers and planners who need to display data on a map, with the ability to quickly filter by different time periods.
 With OmniSci, researchers can quickly see how decades of floods, wildfires, or wars have moved across the land and affected a place of interest.

 As the world’s population continues to grow and more people move to megacities, urban planners face the strain of accommodating more residents in the same urban area.
 This is arguably the most critical issue facing governments, as growing populations increase strain on utilities, energy, transportation, housing and health resources.
 City planning departments need a new form of location intelligence to meet this challenge.